 - Cast iron cooking grate

-- Top and bottom dial vents
+- Top and bottom dial dampers

 - Fold down metal side shelves

-- Steel construction powder coated exterior and porcelain-coated interior
+- Steel construction powder-coated exterior and porcelain-coated interior

-- Three leg stand on wheeled cart
+- Three legs stand on a wheeled cart

 - Available in a variety of colors

-- Made in China for AJ Manufacturing LLC
+- Made in China for Char-Griller

-Full Review – Char-Griller Akorn Kamado Grill
+Char-Griller Akorn Kamado Grill

 Ceramic Kamado Grills have problems.
 The ceramic material can be fragile and heavy.
 The weight means that they are also expensive and difficult to ship.
-Add in the whole part about attaching metal parts to ceramic bodies and production costs are rigid and high.
-This led the people at Char-Griller, makers of lower priced grilling products, to give metal a try.
+Add in the whole part about attaching metal parts to ceramic bodies, and production costs are rigid and high.
+This led the people at Char-Griller, makers of lower-priced grilling products, to give metal a try.
 The Akorn grill is what they came up with.